 - The mount always knows where it is pointed regardless of power loss, movement of the axes when the power is off, bumping the mount or wind movement. - Homing positions can be set to whatever orientation a user wants, without limitation. - No re-homing is required for remote locations should there be a power loss. - Periodic error is fully corrected.
 No need for occasional PE measurement curves. - Zero backlash in both axes for precision guiding. - Dual-axis absolute encoders allow for variable tracking that automatically adjusts for refraction parameters. - Very accurate pointing makes it easy to find very faint objects. - Very precise tracking such that unguided imaging may be accomplished with an appropriate optical/imaging setup. - Very precise guiding, if needed, with instant response in both axes.
 Guiding is only needed to correct for optical/ imaging train issues, not mount issues. - The dual-axis encoders enable the mount axes to accurately respond to your guider software commands down to the 1/10 arc sec level.
-There is no periodic error to fight; there is no Dec backlash delay to overcome. - Corrects for polar misalignment and repeatable mechanical flexure. - Very precise dual-axis tracking is very important for high-precision tracking on objects like comets, asteroids, and artificial satellites, where the mount uses a "self-guiding" function based on orbital elements. - Although absolute encoders cannot anticipate wind, they can react to it after the fact.
+There is no periodic error to fight; there is no Dec backlash delay to overcome. - Very precise dual-axis tracking is very important for high-precision tracking on objects like comets, asteroids, and artificial satellites, where the mount uses a "self-guiding" function based on orbital elements. - Although absolute encoders cannot anticipate wind, they can react to it after the fact.
 So, you will have excursions but the axis being affected will recover much faster when the encoders are on.
 The best strategy is to set your mount low to the ground without extending the tripod legs.
 Large telescope tubes catch more wind then skinny ones.
 Same with short scopes versus long ones.

-Separate Your Mount for Travel, Reduced Weight or Semi-Permanent Setups
+Separate the Mount Base for Travel, Reduced Weight, or Semi-Permanent Setups

-Due to design restrictions related to the integrated, permanent internal cabling, it was necessary to create the Mach2GTO mount without our usual RA and Dec separation.
-We have provided "Caution: Do Not Separate Axes" labels on the mount to remind you so that you don't inadvertently damage the cables if you forget.
-Please do not remove the warning labels provided.
+Unlike some other Astro-Physics mounts, The Mach2GTO does not allow separation of RA and Dec axes.
+This is due to design restrictions of the integrated permanent internal cabling, including through-the-mount USB and power delivered to the telescope saddleplate.
+"Caution: Do Not Separate Axes" labels on the mount are there to remind you so that you don't inadvertently damage the cables if you forget.
+Please do not remove the warning labels provided and do not attempt to separate the mount axes.

-Although the Mach2GTO is a small mount and should not be a problem to setup by most users, there may be occasions or circumstances where you want to separate your mount into smaller, lighter components.
-These may include airline travel, permanent backyard piers, or just the desire to carry less weight.
-In these situations, the base can be easily separated from the rest of the mount.
+In general the Mach2GTO is a relatively small mount and should not be a problem to transport and setup by most users.
+However, there may be occasions or circumstances where you want to separate your mount into smaller, lighter components.
+These may include airline travel, permanent backyard piers, or just the desire to carry less weight at one time.
+In these situations, the mount's base can be easily separated from the rest of the mount.
+The mount base sits between the RA axis and the tripod/pier support.